Kawasaki Ninja ZX-6R: History

 For 2013, Kawasaki reintroduced the ZX-6R 636, while still continuing to sell the regular, 599 cc 2009-2012 ZX-6R at a lower price.

-The 2013 ZX-6R 636 is a brand new bike.
+The 2013 ZX-6R 636 is a brand new bike, making it the model with the most power output to date.
 Engine displacement has again been increased to 636 cc, with two fuel maps available to choose via a switch on the handlebars.
 The new version has increased torque and horsepower, and the increased performance is apparent at lower RPM.
-While the tail is to the one in the 2009-2012 model, it features new front and side fairings, new dash, new frame, new Showa BPF-SFF front suspension, Kawasaki Traction Control (KTRC) with three modes (sport, city and rain) as standard equipment, and Kawasaki Intelligent anti-lock Brake System (KIBS) available as option.
+While the tail is identical to the one in the 2009-2012 model, it features new front and side fairings, new dash, new frame, new Showa BPF-SFF front suspension, Kawasaki Traction Control (KTRC) with three modes (sport, city and rain) as standard equipment, and Kawasaki Intelligent anti-lock Brake System (KIBS) available as option.

 In Showa's Big Piston Fork - Separate Function Fork (BPF-SFF) suspension, the left leg bar a bigger and stronger spring than the right one, with regulated pre-load.
 The right bar has bigger oil damper section, with regulated rebound and compression damping.
 According to the manufacturer, this asymmetric design provides a reduction of the friction inside the fork, significant mass loss and more friendly response of suspension.
 The KTRC system uses manipulation of the ignition timing on all 3 traction control modes, while mode 3 (rain mode) also uses a separate throttle controlled by the on-board electronics, to allow faster reaction for wheel over-spin on slippery surfaces.
 Traction control and power modes can be adjusted or turned off whenever the throttle is closed, even while riding the bike.
 The bike is sold without a steering damper, as customer complaints about the OEM steering damper on previous models prompted Kawasaki to discontinue this feature on subsequent models.

-The ZX-6R 636 for 2019 has some updates consisting of: Euro4 compliance, KQS quickshifter (up only), updated bodywork and seat, LED headlights and updated dashboard.
+The ZX-6R 636 for 2019 has some updates consisting of: Euro 4 compliance, KQS quickshifter (up only), updated bodywork and seat, LED headlights and updated dashboard.
 The claimed horsepower also sees a slight drop from the 2018 model's 129.3 hp to 127.3 hp.

 Through the 2020 model year, Kawasaki sold only the 636 cc displacement Ninja ZX-6R in most markets, while in Japan the 599 cc version continues to be sold alongside the 636 since the model year 2003 onwards.

+In July 2023, Kawasaki announced the 2024 model year for ZX-6R.
+The bike meets the Euro 5 emission standards, with yet another slight reduction of horsepower compared to the previous model.
+The ABS has been updated and a redesigned stock exhaust system along with a new front twin headlamp, and for the first time it features a color TFT LCD dashboard.